 Starting with Campaign 2 Episode 52, the Critical Role podcast will be available through the Critical Role podcast network.
 The entirety of Campaign 1 and the first 51 episodes of Campaign 2 will remain on the Geek & Sundry podcast network.
 This means that you will need to subscribe to the new Critical Role podcast feed if you’d like to keep up-to-date with the podcast version of the show.

-To submit art for consideration for the Critical Role art reel that airs before the show begins and at intermission, use the hashtag #criticalrolefanart on Twitter or Tumblr.
+To submit art for consideration for the Critical Role art reel that airs before the show begins and at intermission, use the hashtag #criticalrolefanart on Twitter or Tumblr or submit your work at critrole.com/submit.

 Talks Machina is a weekly livestreamed aftershow for Critical Role, hosted by writer, musician and resident bad ass, Brian W. Foster.
 Each week, Brian sits down with a handful of Critical Role players to discuss anything and everything related to the previous week’s episode.
 Questions are also submitted from the community, which are compiled from the Critical Role subreddit, the #AskTalksMachina hashtag on Twitter.
-Every week, a winner is selected for fan art of the week and GIF of the week.
+Every week, a community winner is selected for our Fan Art of the Week and Cosplay of the Week contests.

 Starting Tuesday, February 19 (Episode 100), Talks Machina will air at 7pm Pacific at twitch.tv/criticalrole.
 The VOD for Episode 100 will be available to Geek & Sundry Twitch and Alpha subscribers.